Ravenbrook/mps/procedure/review.rst

 - Large changes might be broken up by document type, or topic, but you still want multiple `.role.checker`_ to look at everything.

-- Changes that cannot feasibly be checked should fail `.entry`_ and may need to be reworked into stages that are feasible to review, perhaps by version control transformations.
-[Ensure `entry.universal`_ has a rule for this.
-RB 2023-01-31] [branch/2014-02-19/remember-time -> branch/2014-04-14/remember-time-2 -> branch/2016-03-22/remember-time-3 -> branch/2018-08-08/refset-struct
+- Changes that cannot feasibly be checked (`entry.universal.feasible`_) may need to be reworked into stages, perhaps by version control transformations.
+  [branch/2014-02-19/remember-time ->
+  branch/2014-04-14/remember-time-2 ->
+  branch/2016-03-22/remember-time-3 -> branch/2018-08-08/refset-struct